P3X-118/moodist-ar/docs/configuring-moodist.md

 ## Usage

 After running the command for installation, Moodist becomes available internally to other services on the same network.
 If the service is exposed to the internet, it becomes available at the specified hostname like `https://example.com`.

-See [this page](https://docs.moodist.org/userguide/) on the documentation about its usage.

 ## Troubleshooting